 Learn how to make fresh homemade gluten free pasta with the simplest gf pantry ingredients, without a pasta maker or any special equipment (unless you want to use it!).
 Serve it with all your favorite pasta dishes!

-Fresh pasta is just really, really special.
+But fresh pasta is just really, really special, and it's worth making sometimes.
 There are a couple varieties of fresh gluten free pasta that you can buy, mostly at Whole Foods.
 I admit, I'm sometimes tempted to try just one package.

 But at over $15 for 9 ounces, it just isn't happening.